agmcarthur/Biochem-3BP3/Lab_4_Ontologies/README.md

 * You can complete this entire lab by using your web browser

 **Grading**
+* Questions are for your learning and are not graded
+* Problems are worth 5 points each (-1 for each error)
-* The WORD file for answers is available on A2L, be sure to submit your answers on **A2L Quizzes** before the deadline
+* Submit your answers to the Problems, plus any supplmental multiple choice questions, on **A2L Quizzes** before the deadline
-* An answer key will be provided on A2L after the deadline
+* An answer key to Questions and Problems will be provided on A2L after the deadline
-* Problems are worth 5 points each (-1 for each error) = 20 points maximum

 <a name="tcdd"></a>
 ## The Transcriptional Impact of Industrial Compounds